sebiniemann/Mantella/doc/api_reference/optimisation_problem.rst

   .. note::

-    If you want to extend this struct, make sure to call its constructor :cpp:func:`optimisation_problem_t()`, ensuring that all attributes are set to their default value.
+    If you want to extend this struct, make sure to call its constructor :cpp:func:`optimisation_problem()`, ensuring that all attributes are set to their default value.
 Otherwise you should at least initialise the variables handling the parameter and objective value adjustments, to avoid funny results when calling :cpp:func:`evaluate`.

   .. cpp:type:: std::function<T(begin_parameter, end_parameter)> objective_function_t